–Written by Ty Burke

-“When DNA is irradiated, the genetic material can become damaged,” says Oliver, who will graduate in June.”
+“When DNA is irradiated, the genetic material can become damaged,” says Oliver, who graduated in June.”
 In some cases, this damage is repaired correctly, and in some cases, it’s repaired incorrectly, resulting in a mutation.
 The mutation can cause the cell to die, or the cell won’t die and the mutation will proliferate, leading to cancer.
 Cancer induction resulting from radiation is a concern.”

 Oliver’s research used computational and theoretical techniques to identify how radiation is transported and deposited in different types of cells and subcellular structures such as nuclei and cytoplasm, so that radiation treatment can be calibrated to the composition of the parts of the body being treated or diagnosed.
 Some of her work focused on mammography, which uses radiation as a diagnostic tool for breast cancer.

 Though it can be both an important treatment for some forms of cancers and a diagnostic tool for others, radiation can be a blunt instrument.
 Mammograms can use more radiation than is strictly necessary to create an image, and radiation therapy doesn’t only irradiate cancerous cells.
 It irradiates all the cells it comes into contact with.
 In either case, determining the correct dose is critical.

 Radiation has been used medically since the late 19th century, and in the past, mathematical models used to calculate doses assumed that the body was homogenous and made of a single material: water.
 While water is the predominant material in our bodies, it’s far from the only one.
 Muscle, fat, glands and skin all transport and retain radiation differently, and more recent models have sought to represent this.